mosip/documentation/docs/architecture/tuvali.md

 * Peripheral is out of range/disconnected
 * Destroy Connection API

 As part of connection closure, both central and peripheral clean the held resources, cryptographic keys, and Bluetooth resources, to ensure that the subsequent transfer happens smoothly.

+> Note: All the crypographic keys generated/derived are used only for a single VC transfer session.
+The library strictly ensures they are not re-used in subsequent VC transfers post connection closure.

 ## Error Scenarios: